-1. andare barriers to inter-personal communication in science class.

-2. List any three considerations that should guide the selection of method/instructional materials for teaching chemistry.
+- 1., andare barriers to inter-personal communication in science class. - 2.
+List any three considerations that should guide the selection of method/instructional materials for teaching chemistry.

-1.3.2 Scientific Development and Science Teaching
+1. 3.3 Scientific Development and Science Teaching

 For a country to be secured among the nations of the world, she needs to embark on scientific literacy of her citizenry.
 The standard of living and health status of the people will also be improved through the knowledge of science.
 It is also an important fact that what we know as scientific development today may have questionable value today and may become obsolete tomorrow; the question of what constitutes abuse of drug will be brought to limelight through science education.
 The technological breakthrough of any nation will also depend on those members scientifically trained manpower she could produce.
 Unfortunately, fewer students embark on the learning of science in Nigeria.
 Improved science programme must play an important part in solving this problem.
-A scientifically literate citizenry is also needed in making some vital decisions in a democratic system.https://www.google.com/search?q =positive+and+negative+contributions+of+science+and+technology+in +society+science&ei=rArBYrzdDJb0a-L6trgB&ved=0ahUKEwi84io4dv4AhUW-hoKHWK9DRcQ4dUD This is responsibility of the schools and primarily a function of science programme in the schools.
+A scientifically literate citizenry is also needed in making some vital decisions in democratic a hoKHWK9DRcQ4dUD This is responsibility of the schools and primarily a function of science programme in the schools.
 Science education also aims at preparing people for adjustment within their environment as human beings, through infancy, childhood, adolescence, adulthood and old age and their changing roles.
 They change as functioning biologically organism.
 The ways they feel about themselves and other people change.
 The manner in which society deals with them also changes.
 At each developmental stage, there are certain needs the individual must meet if he is to work out satisfying adjustments to himself, other people, and his environment.
 Identification of these needs no doubt, is a function of scientific literacy.